muldjord/leddy/docs/THEMES.md

 * `command`: What command to run.
 This can be either a single command or a script.
 Whatever this command sends to stdout or stderror will be shown on the LED matrix.
 * `interval`: How often the output of the command is updated into the internal string that is shown on the LED matrix.
 Default is every 60 seconds.
 * `fps`: The text scroll framerate.
 Default is 30.

+#### &lt;weather&gt;
+A `<weather .../>` subnode uses the OpenWeatherMap API to shows the current weather for a specific city.

+The following attributes are supported:
+* `duration="10000"`: Sets the duration of the scene in ms.
+* `background="myback"`: Sets a background image for the scene.
+Use the basename of any PNG from the `backgrounds` folder (eg. `myback.png` should be entered with `myback`).
+* `bgcolor="#123456"`: If no background is set it will use this background color instead.
+Also supports special `random` which picks a random dark color.
+* `city="Berlin"`: Sets the city or city ID to show the weather for.
+For instance `Copenhagen` or `Berlin`.
+Or a corresponding ID.
+The ID can be found by searching for the city on openweathermap.org.
+The ID is the last part of the URL on the any city weather page.
+* `key="KEY"`: The OpenWeatherMap API key.
+If you want to use the default one provided with Leddy simply leave out this attribute entirely.
+* `cityfont="tiny"`: What font to use for the city name.
+Use the base name of any PNG from the `fonts` folder (eg. `myfont.png` should be entered with `myfont`).
+* `citycolor="#12345"`: Sets the font color for the city name.
+Also supports specials `random` which picks a random color and `complimentary` which picks a complimentary color to the defined `bgcolor`.
+If this attribute is left out, it will choose a color matching the temperature in a blue-green-orage-red scheme.
+* `cityx="0"`: The x-coordinate for the city.
+* `cityy="9"`: The y-coordinate for the city.
+* `cityspacing="0,1,1,0"`: The spacing in pixels to use between each of the characters of the city string.
+Supports both multivalues comma-separated or a single value which will then be used between all characters.
+Values can also be negative.
+* `tempfont="tiny"`: What font to use for the temperature.
+Use the basename of any PNG from the `fonts` folder (eg. `myfont.png` should be entered with `myfont`).
+* `tempcolor="#12345"`: Sets the font color for the temperature.
+Also supports specials `random` which picks a random color and `complimentary` which picks a complimentary color to the defined `bgcolor`.
+If this attribute is left out, it will choose a color matching the temperature in a blue-green-orage-red scheme.
+* `tempx="0"`: The x-coordinate for the temp.
+* `tempy="2"`: The y-coordinate for the temp.
+* `tempspacing="0,1,0"`: The spacing in pixels to use between each of the characters of the temp string.
+Supports both multivalues comma-separated or a single value which will then be used between all characters.
+Values can also be negative.

 ### Animations
 Read more about animations [here](ANIMATIONS.md)